cedexis/radar-runner/Apple/README.md

 `cedexis.start` may be called repeatedly.
 Every time you call this a new probing session will run.
 Be aware that there is a waiting period between sessions (currently 1 minute, subject to change).

-`cedexis.impact` will log impact events.
-Your Cedexis support contact can help you determine what to log with this.

 `cedexis.didReceiveMemoryWarning` will free up all but a few bytes of memory.
 Note that after calling this there is startup cost the next time `start` is called.